supabase-community/supabase-by-example/reset-flow/nextjs-pages/README.md

 ```

 Copy `.env.example` file and rename it `.env`.
 Now copy the credentials you were given when you ran `supabase start` into this file.

-> Be sure to take a peek at the `.sql` files inside the `supabase/migrations` and `supabase/tests` directory.
-You can run the supabase tests by calling `npx supabase test db`.

 Now we can start the project dev server: